brunoccst/chat-room-history/DataAccess/README.md

 # Class map
 The smallest unit is the `ChatEvent`, which represents each chat event got from the data source.

-Objects of `ChatEvent` type can be grouped by their `EventType`, becoming the `ChatEntryEventTypeGroup` class.
-Each `ChatEntryEventTypeGroup` has the respective `EventType` and the list of `ChatEvent`.
+Objects of `ChatEvent` type can be grouped by their `Timestamp` and `EventType`, becoming the `ChatEventGroup` class.
+Each `ChatEventGroup` has the respective `Timestamp`, `EventType` and the list of `ChatEvent`.

-The `ChatEntryEventTypeGroup` can also be grouped, in this case, by `Timestamp`, turning into `ChatEntryTimestampGroup`.
-This class contains the `Timestamp` and the list of `ChatEntryEventTypeGroup`.

-A `ChatEntryTimestampGroup` is the most outer class of the domain logic and a list of it is returned by the main service `ChatEntryService`.
+A `ChatEventGroup` is the most outer class of the domain logic and a list of it is returned by the main service `ChatEventService`.